cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemaAnalizer.md

 		}
 	})
 ```
-#### Verifying a data model without storing the JSON schema.
+#### Verifying an entity with a JSON Schema remote (simplified mode)
+You can verify an entity just using a remote JSON schema and the VerifyModel () function, without define the URL of the schema through the setModel() function.
-To verify a data model with a JSON schema extracted from remote repository, without storing it in a variable, the URL of this schema it can be included directly as a parameter of the verifyModel() function, including in this same function, the entity/data model to verify and the ocb-sender object.
+The VerifyModel () function receives as parameters: the URL of the schema of the data model, the entity to verify and the ocb-sender object.
 Example:
 ```javascript
 	var ngsi = require('ngsi-parser');